decodingchris/promptmetrics/README.md

 **2. Get Advanced Metrics:** When an evaluation uses the benchmark's specialized Pydantic model for grading, the final output will include advanced metrics like **Expected Calibration Error (ECE)**.
 This is automatically triggered when using an official evaluation prompt.

-**Crucially, this also works for benchmarks like GPQA that do not have an *official* evaluation prompt.** When you use `--evaluation_prompt_source "official"` for GPQA, `PromptMetrics` intelligently falls back to a compatible, high-quality community prompt (`non_official_evaluation_v1.txt`) while still using GPQA's specialized `OfficialGPQAEvaluation` model.
+**Crucially, this also works for benchmarks like GPQA and MMMU that do not have an *official* evaluation prompt.** When you use `--evaluation_prompt_source "official"`, `PromptMetrics` intelligently falls back to a compatible, high-quality community prompt (`non_official_evaluation_v1.txt`) while still using the benchmark's specialized Pydantic model (`OfficialGPQAEvaluation` or `OfficialMMMU_V1Evaluation`).
 This ensures you get advanced metrics even when an official grading prompt isn't published.
 ```
 --- Final Score ---
 Model: openai/gpt-4o